aberhamm/cabernai-web/README.md

 - **Code quality**: Out-of-the-box ESLint, Prettier, and TypeScript configurations in shareable packages
 - **Husky**: Pre-commit hooks for linting, formatting and commit message validation
 - **Commitizen**: Commitizen for conventional commits and their generation
-- **DigitalOcean ready**: Ready to deploy to DigitalOcean with automated scripts
+- **DigitalOcean ready**: Ready to deploy to DigitalOcean with automated scripts and troubleshooting tools
 - ... and much more is waiting for you to discover!
 Check [UI README.md](apps/ui/README.md) and [Strapi README.md](apps/strapi/README.md) for more details.

 ## 📦 What's inside?